 Business intelligence can show you an easier and better-informed path for your business by paving your way to better inventory management and taking your business to new heights.
 Ashley Porter,founder of jewelry brand Porter Lyons certainly finds it to be true with her business.

-If you’re already using TradeGecko head to the new and improved Intelligence beta section and set up sales reports that will answer the questions we posed above, for your business.
-We’ve even made some tasty tweaks to the interface so all your information is easy to derive and absorb.
+If you’re already using TradeGecko head to the Intelligence section and set up sales reports that will answer the questions we posed above, for your business.

 Just like this!

-*Note: Intelligence reports may provide information accurate enough to make a business decision - but if you’re looking to use it for accounting, do try integrating an accounting add-on to TradeGecko instead.
+*Note: Intelligence reports may provide information accurate enough to make a business decision - but if you’re looking to use it for accounting, try integrating an accounting software with TradeGecko instead.